cloudmesh/classes/docs/source/lesson/devops/chef.rst

 Chef is an open source infrastructure automation software that manages installation and configuration of your software with its Ruby code ``Recipe`` and ``Cookbook``. ``Recipe`` is a description of how your servers should be set up with your software and ``Cookbook`` is a set of recipes.
-If you install a Apache web server or a MySQL database using Chef, you may download and use existing recipes from the Chef server (SuperMarket).
+If you install an Apache web server or a MySQL database using Chef, you may download and use existing recipes from the Chef server (SuperMarket).
 You can also write your own recipes with your preference about configuration and installation.
 In most